MinasyanHay/ACA/README.md

 # ACA
-This is the README file of Calendar project developed by Hayk Minasyan.
+This is the README file of ACAHomeworks project developed by Hayk Minasyan.

 # CONTENTS